cockroachdb/docs/v1.0/upgrade-cockroach-version.md

     ~~~ shell
     $ rm /usr/local/bin/cockroach_old
     ~~~

+    If you leave versioned binaries on your servers, you don't need to do anything.

 8. Wait at least one minute after the node has rejoined the cluster, and then repeat these steps for the next node.